Japan’s school closures offer lessons in managing family stress during coronavirus fight

 So on Thursday, the kids took the train across Tokyo to her mother’s house, a 90-minute journey each way.
 On Monday and Tuesday, Hashimoto left them lunch.
-The children, a 13-year-old boy, and two daughters, 11 and 9, stayed home alone.
+The children — a 13-year-old boy and two daughters, 11 and 9 — stayed home alone.

-She’s most worried about her son, whose week-long swim camp during Spring Break has already been canceled.
+She’s most worried about her son, whose week-long swim camp during spring break has already been canceled.

 “He has nothing to do except play with his phone,” she said.
 “He plays games all the time, and that just makes me angry at him.
 If this goes on for a month, that’s what I stress about the most.”

 This one parent’s anxiety is echoed in millions of variations in places such as Italy and Iran, where schools also have been shut to try to curb the spread of the virus.
-The Hashimoto family is also a potential peek into what’s ahead for many in the United States if school closures expand beyond the current few, concentrated at the moment in the Seattle area.
+The Hashimoto family is also a potential peek into what’s ahead for many in the United States if school closures expand beyond the current few, concentrated so far in the Seattle area.

 In Japan, the government of Prime Minister Shinzo Abe shuttered nearly 38,000 schools, disrupting the education of nearly 14 million children and leaving millions of working parents scrambling.